kakearney/ncreads-pkg/README.md

 Author: Kelly Kearney

+**Note:** The functions in this package (`ncreads` and `ncreadsseries`) have now been merged into a single function (`ncstruct`) which has been folded into the [Climate Data Toolbox](https://github.com/chadagreene/CDT).
+I will retain this repository for back-compatibility purposes, but am no longer updating the code here, and recommend users move to the newer CDT code (which also offers a number of companion utilities to assist in reading and writing netCDF data in Matlab).

 This repository includes the code for the `ncreads.m` and `ncreadsseries.m` Matlab functions, along with all dependent functions required to run them.